 (also spelled Wisaka and other ways.)

-Wisakeha is the benevolent culture hero of the Sac and Fox tribes (sometimes referred to as a "transformer" by folklorists.)
+Wisakeha is the benevolent culture hero of Sac and Fox legends (sometimes referred to as a "transformer" by folklorists.)

 His name is pronounced similar to wee-zah-keh-hah.
 Wisakeha is the same character as the Cree